Sunrise at Campobello: Reception

-Variety wrote that the film "...loses none of its poignant and inspirational qualities."
-It called Bellamy "brilliant", and noted Garson's "deeply moving, multifaceted characterization."

-In a contemporary review for The New York Times, critic Bosley Crowther called Sunrise at Campobello "a well-done, moving biographical film" and wrote: "Ralph Bellamy's performance of Mr. Roosevelt is every bit as strong, as full of feeling and characteristic gesture, as Mr. Bellamy made it on the stage. ...
+Bosley Crowther of The New York Times called Sunrise at Campobello "a well-done, moving biographical film" and wrote: "Ralph Bellamy's performance of Mr. Roosevelt is every bit as strong, as full of feeling and characteristic gesture, as Mr. Bellamy made it on the stage. ...
 However, it must be mentioned that a tendency to overdo some of the famous Roosevelt expressions ... induces a bit of vexation, especially when they are shown in close-up, which glaringly discloses their forced and theatrical quality."
 Crowther also criticized Greer Garson's "singsong manner of speech" that sounded like a caricature of Eleanor Roosevelt's voice.

-The Hollywood Reporter review concluded that "the play was an excellent job and has been improved upon."
+Thomas M. Pryor for Variety wrote that the film "...loses none of its poignant and inspirational qualities."
+He called Bellamy "brilliant", and noted Garson's "deeply moving, multifaceted characterization."
+The Hollywood Reporter concluded that "the play was an excellent job and has been improved upon."
+Harrison's Reports wrote: "Expertly directed by Vincent J. Donehue, who directed the stage success, the entire cast renders far above-average performances.
+Ralph Bellamy recreates his memorable stage portrayal of Roosevelt; Greer Garson delivers an Oscar-worthy performance as Eleanor."

-More recently, Darragh O’Donoghue considers the film a hagiography but notes: "Hume Cronyn is the heart and soul of the film as Louis Howe, FDR’s right-hand man, an asthmatic whose relish for the 'real world' of compromised politics disgusts FDR’s patrician mother played with haughty relish by Ann Shoemaker."
+Time magazine positively wrote: "The direction by Vincent J. Donehue, who also did the play, shows a calm good sense of pace and proportion.
+The acting in the minor roles is competent, and in three of the major ones it is, in one degree or another, magnificent."
+More recently, Darragh O'Donoghue considers the film a hagiography but notes: "Hume Cronyn is the heart and soul of the film as Louis Howe, FDR's right-hand man, an asthmatic whose relish for the 'real world' of compromised politics disgusts FDR’s patrician mother played with haughty relish by Ann Shoemaker."